Sharing internet in an apartment

 How To Share Internet Safely (Step by Step)

-If you have weighed the pros and cons and decided to go ahead, here is how to do it the right way.
-The key principle is simple: never share your main WiFi password.
-Instead, set up a separate guest network.
+If you have weighed the pros and cons and decided to go ahead, here is how to reduce the risk.
+The key principle is simple: never share your main Wi-Fi password.
+Use a separate guest network, keep your main devices isolated, and check your router or gateway settings carefully.

 1